The task force lays the groundwork for researchers interested in the advances in food safety assessment.

 Chemical Research in Toxicology.
 Commissioned by the New Approaches to Chemical Risk Assessment for Foods and Food Ingredients Task Force.

-Trends in Food Science & Technology Volume 113, July 2021, Pages 151-166.
-Commissioned by the Process-Related Compounds & Natural Toxins Task Force and the Packaging Materials Task Force.
+Commissioned by the Process-Related Compounds & Natural Toxins and the Packaging Materials Task Forces.

 - the lack of validated and standardized analytical methods for relevant food matrices, and